AndreTeixeira1998/overleafwiki/Upgrading-Containers.md

 ### Migrations
 Data stored in Mongodb will be automatically migrated to the latest schemea when upgrading docker releases. **This can make downgrades impossible.**

-It is to test the migration first.
+It is easy to test the migration first.
 This can be done by copying the mongodb database and doing a test run against the copied data.

 ```
 db.copyDatabase(sharelatex,sharelatex-copy)